1024x500_Cover-1

 GIA Certified Lab Created Diamonds

-Like all earth created diamonds, lab grown diamonds also come with their very own birth certificate (GIA Certification).
+Like all diamonds, lab grown diamonds also come with their very own birth certificate (GIA Certification).

 The short answer is, why not?
-Here are 5 reasons to choose a lab created diamond engagement ring:
+Here are 5 reasons to choose a lab grown diamond engagement ring

 1: Budget-Friendly